The Adventures of Maya the Bee: Film series

-Stage performances
+Stage

 Opera

 Maya the Bee also served as the basis for a children's opera written by the Croatian composer Bruno Bjelinski in 1963.
-In 2008 it was staged in Villach, Austria as part of their Carinthian Summer Music Festival.
+In 2008 it was staged in Villach, Austria, as part of their Carinthian Summer Music Festival.
 This performance was distinguished by having the "bees" played by children and not professional opera singers as it is usually the case.

 Puppet musical

 Singer-songwriter Nancy Harrow created a jazz-musical version of the story, called The Adventures of Maya the Bee, that featured puppets by Zofia Czechlewska.
 Harrow's adaptation was produced in New York City by The Culture Project in 2000, and was revived in 2012.

 Musical

-On October 10, 2016, Belgian company Studio 100 (the current owners of the series) created a Flemish stage musical called "Maya en de Pollenbollen" based on the 2012 series that has the people dressed in costumes for the characters from the show.
+In October 2016, Belgian company Studio 100 (the current owners of the series) created a Flemish stage musical called Maya en de Pollenbollen based on the 2012 series that has the people dressed in costumes for the characters from the show.
 The show contains songs made by Studio 100 with a few news songs created exclusively for the show.
 The musical centers around Maya alongside Flip and Beatrice celebrating Willy's birthday.
 The musical later returned in the Spring of 2017.